What is going on with Halliburton Company? Sentiment Analysis

 Sponsored

-Further, it is important to consider HAL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.80.Likewise, its price to free cash flow for the last twelve months stands at 82.15.
-HAL’s price to book ratio for the most recent quarter was 4.51, resulting in an 17.33 price to cash per share for the period.
+Further, it is important to consider HAL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.81.Likewise, its price to free cash flow for the last twelve months stands at 82.33.
+HAL’s price to book ratio for the most recent quarter was 4.62, resulting in an 17.37 price to cash per share for the period.

 How does Halliburton Company (HAL) stock rate among analysts?
 Buy, sell, or hold?